UCI-GDIM31/class-activities-gaelp-io/README.md

 3. The error message I received said "colon expected" which helped me figure out that I needed to add a colon to make the line of code a statement and be able to run in unity.

+### W3
+1. Our table is number #3 and we concluded that the return type would be a bool type and that would mean the parameters are setup as false, and so if the player misses the beat it stays false until the player does hit the beat, then it will become true.

 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727